codergal6502/ChocoWindow/README.md

 ## Acknowledgments

 Special thanks to The Spriters Resource, which hosts sprites and other images.
 Thanks also to to Michael Hucka for the README template upon which this README is based.
-Thanks to vaibhav chandra for free, open-source window code used as the bases for the usage sample.
+Thanks to vaibhav chandra for free, open-source window code used as the basis for the example project.

 * [The Spriters Resource](https://www.spriters-resource.com/)
 * [READMINE: Suggested template for software READMEs](https://mhucka.github.io/readmine/)